Last Updated on June 26, 2025 by Nico

 Instructions

-Remove the gummies from the molds and store in an airtight container in the fridge for up to 2-3 weeks, or freeze for longer storage.
+Pop gummies out of molds and store in an airtight container in the refrigerator for up to 2 weeks.

 How long do elderberry gummies last?